59 Low Growing Perennial Plants For Garden Edges and Borders

 This low-maintenance short perennial has velvety-soft leaves that are silvery-gray-green in color.

-Lamb’s Ear will leave any visitor crouching down to touch it, for it has a soft, hairy texture that covers its blue-green leaves.
+Lamb’s ear will leave any visitor crouching down to touch it, with its soft, hairy texture that covers its blue-green leaves.
 The fast-growing plant is famous for its leaves, but at times, large 12 to 18-inch spikes will come out of it, producing purple flowers.
+These can be invasive in certain parts of the US, so check with your local extension office before planting.

-You should plant Lamb’s Ear in full or partial sun with soil ranging from a pH of 6.0 to 6.5.
+You should plant lamb’s ear in full or partial sun with soil ranging from a pH of 6.0 to 8.0.
 It prefers well-draining soil and holds up well in dry conditions.
-Lamb’s Ear grows in USDA Zones 4a-9a.
+Lamb’s ear grows in zones 4-9.

 Largeleaf Brunnera